 Graphics are last on the list for a reason.
 Why?
 Because this is what will keep you stuck.
 People get caught up in the design of things because it’s easy to hide behind.
 I get it, I’ve been guilty of doing this too but I promise it’s not worth it.

 Yes, design matters, but everything else matters more.
 That being said, your graphics should reflect the season.
 It keeps people in the holiday spirit!

 I use Trello to organize all my graphic needs.
-Card templates help me organise everything I need for each promotion.
-For example, I know I need an email graphic, an Instagram post, an Instagram story and a Facebook post for each promotion and I can store the final graphic on the card so I can access them from anywhere on the go.
+Card templates help me organize everything I need for each promotion.
+For example, I know I need an email graphic, an Instagram post, an Instagram story, and a Facebook post for each promotion and I can store the final graphic on the card so I can access them from anywhere on the go.

 Keep your designs simple

 If you’re not super talented with design and don’t have access to a graphic designer, keep things simple!
 It’s very easy to go over the top with your designs.
 Don’t get too fancy with fonts and colors to the point where the customer doesn’t even know what it says.
 Make sure you include all the necessary information that the customer needs such as the exact date, time and time zone that your deal expires.

 Online design website Canva is a great place to start.
 The free version is easy to use and comes with a bunch of built-in templates.
 The pro version is totally worth it as well.
 For only $12.95/mo so you can save all your brand colors, upload custom fonts, get unlimited access to their stock photos and create animations.